Vasily Anisimov

 Anisimov is founder of real estate development company Coalco and is a former shareholder of Metalloinvest, a Russian industrial conglomerate, which consolidated in 2006 JSC Metalloinvest's assets (the Mikhailovsky GOK and the Ural Steel) with those of Gazmetall JSC (the Lebedinsky GOK and the Oskol Electrometallurgical Plant).

 Biography

-Anisimov graduated with a degree in economics from Alma-Ata Institute of National Economy in 1977.
+Anisimov graduated with a degree in economics from the Alma-Ata Institute of National Economy in 1977.